Ninja Gaiden (NES video game): Legacy

-Over fifteen years after its creation, Ninja Gaiden has maintained its position as one of the most popular games for the NES.
+Ninja Gaiden has maintained its position as one of the most popular games for the NES.
 A 2006 Joystiq reader poll, with over 12,000 votes, listed the game at No. 10 on a list of top NES games.
 Another reader poll from GameSpot listed the game at No. 10 in its top 10 NES games list.
 It was No. 17 on IGNs Top 100 NES Games list.
 In August 2001 in its 100th issue, Game Informer listed the game at No. 93 in their Top 100 Games of All Time list.
 In 2006 Electronic Gaming Monthly featured a follow-up to their The 200 Greatest Videogames of Their Time, where readers wrote in and discussed games they felt were ignored on the list; the game was listed at No. 16 of the top 25 games discussed.
 At the end of 2005, Nintendo Power ran a serial feature titled The Top 200 Nintendo Games Ever.
 The list, which included games for all Nintendo systems, placed the game at No. 89.
 In August 2008, the same magazine ranked it the tenth best NES game of all time; they praised the gameplay and described the cinematic cutscenes as revolutionary for its time.
 The game's music received honorable mention on IGNs list of Best 8-Bit Soundtracks.
 IGN featured its introduction on its Top 100 Video Game Moments list at #53; it was also listed as the second best video game cutscene of all time in Complex magazine.